fenago/oracle19c-labs/dataguard/lab_guides/lab09.md

     - Issue a `COMMIT` statement and then retrieve information about the PTT.
 Since its duration is `SESSION`, the PTT should persist post-commit.

 14. **Cleanup**:
-    - Exit SQL*Plus on both `localhost` and `stndby`, but keep the terminal windows open for subsequent labs.
+    - Exit SQL*Plus on both `localhost` and `orcldg`, but keep the terminal windows open for subsequent labs.

 ---